Updated: May 28

 d.
 I drink at least 3 litres of water a day

 e.
-Do all of the above consistently for years, not weeks.
+Do all of the above consistently for months and years, not weeks.

 It is not done easily!